Catherine Grenier to join Nature Conservancy of Canada as new President and CEO

 "The future is in good hands"

 TORONTO, Aug.
-13, 2020 (GLOBE NEWSWIRE) -- The Board of Directors of the Nature Conservancy of Canada (NCC) is pleased to announce it has unanimously chosen Catherine Grenier as the organization’s next President and CEO.
+13, 2020 /CNW/ - The Board of Directors of the Nature Conservancy of Canada (NCC) is pleased to announce it has unanimously chosen Catherine Grenier as the organization's next President and CEO.
 The announcement caps a national search for an exceptional leader to guide the non-profit conservation group towards an exciting future.

 An award-winning leader, Grenier has held executive positions with some of Canada's foremost nature conservation organizations.
 Currently, as vice president for national parks operations with Sépaq, she is responsible for the management and development of 27 Quebec parks and resorts.
 In the past four years, she has mobilized the Sépaq team to generate an increase of more than 40 per cent in visits to the province's parks network.